floridop/MNXB11-fairytale/fairytale.md

 So, he also boiled dumplings, and together with his son Peter,  tasted the dumplings with this bottle of rice vinegar that had been stored for half a century.

+And indeed, as Andrey's grandmother had said, the rice vinegar was more mellow than he and his son had expected.
+And yet, the Artifact had forever changed them.
 ---------------------------------------------------------------

 >  Add some lines to the story.
 Can be anything.
 Inspiration?